IBM-Cloud/onboarding-osb/README.md

       - IBM Container registry namespace where your broker container image will be uploaded.
 Choose from a list of namespaces [here](https://cloud.ibm.com/registry/namespaces) or  [create an ICR namespace](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_setup_cli_namespace) if non exists.
       - eg. `us.icr.io/yournamespace`
     - ICR_IMAGE
-      - Image name to push on namespace
+      - Provide a unqiue image name to push on namespace
+    - CE_PROJECT
+      - Select a project from the [list of available projects](https://cloud.ibm.com/codeengine/projects).
+You can also [create a new one](https://cloud.ibm.com/docs/codeengine?topic=codeengine-manage-project#create-a-project).
+Note that you must have a selected project to deploy an app.
     - CE_REGION
-      - Set region for code engine deployment
+      - Set region for code engine deployment.
+This is value in the `Location` column from the [list of available projects](https://cloud.ibm.com/codeengine/projects) you would be using to create the app into.
     - CE_RESOURCE_GROUP
-      - Select resource group to target for code engine
+      - Select resource group to target for code engine.
+This is value in the  `Resource group` column from the [list of available projects](https://cloud.ibm.com/codeengine/projects) you would be using to create the app into.
-    - CE_PROJECT
-      - Select project for code engine.
-Choose or create one from [code engine projects](https://cloud.ibm.com/codeengine/projects)
     - CE_REGISTRY_SECRET_NAME
-      - Select code engine registry access secret name where apikey for container registry is saved.
-Follow [step](https://TODO) to create the secret
+      - Select an exisitg registry access from your project or [create one](https://cloud.ibm.com/docs/codeengine?topic=codeengine-add-registry#add-registry-access-ce)

     <br />

-    ### Cloud Foundry deployment properties
+    ### B. Cloud Foundry deployment properties
     <br />

     - DEPLOYMENT_IAM_API_KEY